glouppe/info8010-deep-learning/lecture2.md

 Goal: explain and motivate the basic constructs of neural networks.

-- From linear discriminant analysis to logistic regresion
+- From linear discriminant analysis to logistic regression
 - Stochastic gradient descent
 - From logistic regression to the multi-layer perceptron
 - Vanishing gradients and rectified networks